-- What brand names are available for calcium salts?
+- What are calcium salts?
+How do calcium salts work?

 - What are the side effects of calcium salts?

 - What is the dosage for calcium salts?

 - Which drugs or supplements interact with calcium salts?

 - Are calcium salts safe to take if you are pregnant or breastfeeding?